 Climographs for Selected U.S. Cities.
 Why is Eastern North America so cold and the globe so hot?
 Why is Eastern North America so cold and the globe so hot?

 It starts in the Gulf of Mexico and flows into the Atlantic at the tip of Florida, accelerating along the eastern coastlines of the United States and Newfoundland.
 It is part of the North Atlantic Subtropical Gyre, one of the five major oceanic gyres, which are large systems of circular currents and powerful winds.
 The Gulf Stream is a western boundary current; its behavior is determined by the North American coastline.
+Trade winds from Africa drive water in the Atlantic westward until it hits the coastline and gets pushed northward.
 The Gulf Stream: Weather and Climate Effects.
 The Gulf Stream is more than just a single current that attracts an exotic range of fish, and provides quick shortcuts to traveling ships.